Salesforce Agentforce ROI: Case Studies & Real Results

-• Recovered capacity.
 The most immediate win.
 Companies are seeing 50-83% of customer-facing tickets and chats handled autonomously by Agentforce agents.
-Think about what that means for a five-person support team — that’s potentially 20+ hours /week.
+For a five-person support team — that’s potentially 20+ hours back per week.
 Not to cut headcount, but to redirect toward the work that actually requires human judgement: complex cases, relationship building, process improvement.
 The question isn’t “how much money does this save?”
 It’s “what could your team do with 20 hours back every week?”

 What Separates the Winners